steveklabnik/rust_for_rubyists/book/chapter-07.md

 -------------

 When you create a variable, you're really giving a name to a chunk of memory somewhere.
-We'll use C syntax for these examples:
+We'll use C syntax for these examples assuming that sizeof(int) is 4 in a Little endian system:

 ~~~ {.c}
 int i = 5; int j = 6;